IV. Nursing Model Components

 Modeling hours worked

 Forecasting equations model the correlation between weekly hours worked to nurse age, sex, and race/ethnicity by nurse type and education level.
-Data for all variables came from the 2018 NSSRN for RNs and the 2016-2020 ACS for RNs and LPNs.
+Data for all variables came from the 2022 NSSRN for RNs and the 2018-2022 ACS for RNs and LPNs.
 Year was included in the regression because multiple years of ACS data were analyzed.
 Total projected nurse hours worked were converted to FTEs by dividing by 40, as starting in 2017 workforce projections for all the health occupations modeled using HWSM have defined an FTE as 40 hours per week for the full year.

 • Average weekly hours worked decline among older nurses, especially from age 65 onward.

 These prediction equations have low predictive power for explaining weekly hours worked for specific nurses, as illustrated by the low R-squared values.
-Other predictors of labor force participation that are not included in HWSM, but are likely correlated with nurse demographics are family composition (including marital status, presence of young children in the family, and older family members who need caregivers), nurse health, wages, and local economic conditions.7 Still, at the aggregate level the prediction equations allow HWSM to capture the implications of changing nurse demographics and education level on FTE supply.
+Other predictors of labor force participation that are not included in HWSM, but are likely correlated with nurse demographics, are family composition (including marital status, presence of young children in the family, and older family members who need caregivers), nurse health, wages, and local economic conditions.4 Still, at the aggregate level the prediction equations allow HWSM to capture the implications of changing nurse demographics and education level on FTE supply.

 Modeling cross-state migration